-It occurs over the mouth of the Catatumbo River where it empties into Lake Maracaibo in Venuzuela, South America.
-Each year, over 1.2 million bolts of lightning are confined to the mouth of the Catatumbo River - the single highest concentration of lightning in the world.
+It occurs over the mouth of the Catatumbo River, emptying into Lake Maracaibo in Venezuela, South America.
+Each year, over 1.2 million lightning bolts are confined to the mouth of the Catatumbo River - the single highest concentration of lightning in the world.

 The Catatumbo lightning, although not rare or unusual, is a remarkable feature in that it persists in the same place night after night.
 Indeed, the reliability of the storms means that they have historically been used as a maritime navigational aid.

 Scientists think the Catatumbo occurs far more than elsewhere due to local topography and wind patterns.
 Lake Maracaibo basin is surrounded by mountains that trap warm trade winds coming off the Caribbean.
 These winds meet cool air moving down from the Andes, forcing the air upwards until it condenses into thunderclouds.
 As a result, the thunder generated by the Catatumbo lightning is rarely audible since it occurs at great distances from the observer.